Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

  <br/>

-We're still working on the `string` support.
 Note that we support CPU dataframes like pandas but since the protocol has not been integrated in the pandas repo, we can only test it locally.
 We've submitted this work as a [Pull Request](https://github.com/rapidsai/cudf/pull/9071) still under review, to rapidsai/cudf github repo.

 #### Working `cuDF` code examples